 This course requires participation, under supervision of a faculty member, in a research project.
-Before registering, the student must create a proposal regarding the nature of the research, the specific goals of the research and the desired final report outcome; this proposal must be submitted to and approved by the supervising faculty member and the department before registering.
-Prerequisites: Completion of term IX required in the major and a cumulative average of 80 (GPA:3.2) or above.
+Before registering, the students must create a proposal regarding the nature of the research, the specific goals of the research and the desired final report outcome; this proposal must be submitted to and approved by the supervising faculty member and the department before registering.
+Prerequisites: Completion of term IX required in the major and a cumulative GPA of 3.3 or above.